 Hi.
 I’m the author of this fabulous blog.
 Formerly known as Infertile Girl, but now I’m Peanut Mom.
-My real name is Lydia, I live in Iowa, I’ve been married (to Nathan) since 2009, and I’m in my mid-30s.
+My real name is Lydia, I live in Iowa, I’ve been married (to Nathan) since 2009, and I’m in my late 30s.
 I have a cat, a dog, a husband, and two kiddos: a daughter (Peanut) who was born in 2012, and our second IVF baby, a boy named Squeak, was born in 2014.
-No, those are not their real names; I call them by their nicknames to respect their privacy.
+(Both are nicknames, to respect their privacy.)

 If you’re curious, you can read the dirty details of our infertility/iVF journey.

-In my early (and very bitter) posts, when I was still TTC and doing it very badly, I was pretty angry.
+In my early (and very bitter) posts, when I was still TTC and failing at it, I was pretty angry.
 Just know, until you’ve walked in the shoes of a woman who can’t get pregnant, you can’t possibly imagine the emotions it creates.
 Don’t pass judgment until you’ve been through it.

 - January 2010: Pulled the goalie.
 AKA, went off birth control.